Looking for the best musicals in London to have on your radar this year? Read on to discover our top picks.

-Rightly so, catching a production in the capital earns itself a place on many tourists’ (and locals’) bucket lists… and right now the capital is filled with hundreds of Wicked productions well worth your hard-earned cash.
+Rightly so, catching a production in the capital earns itself a place on many tourists’ (and locals’) bucket lists… and right now the capital is filled with hundreds of Wicked productions well worth your hard-earned cash (excuse the pun).

 Best Musicals in London

 No guide to musicals in London is complete without the inclusion of Wicked.
 We all know the story of the Wizard of Oz, but Wicked offers an alternative take on the popular fairytale, reimagined from the point of view of the Wicked Witch of the West.